Semibold/Fullscreen/README.md

 fs.removeEventListener(type, listener, options)

 /**
- * Notice: this method refer to target element, `exitFullscreen` refer to ownerDocument.
+ * @desc Note: This method refer to target element, `exitFullscreen` refer to
- *         in other words, `exitFullscreen` can controll other element besides target element.
+ *             ownerDocument.
+In other words, `toggleFullscreen` can only switch
+ *             target element to/out-of fullscreen mode.
  * @param {boolean} [forceExit]
  */
 fs.toggleFullscreen(forceExit)